paolpal/PDFWizard/README.md

    - **redactor.py:** PDFRedactor removes specific marks from PDF documents using PyMuPDF (fitz).
    - **scaler.py:** PDFScaler modifies the page size of every page of the PDF using PyMuPDF (fitz).
    - **bleeder.py:** PDFBleeder adds the bleed margin to the PDF.
-   - **__main__.py:** This script serves as a program that exposes the functionalities provided by the pdfwizard scripts for editing PDF files.
+   - **\_\_main\_\_.py:** This script serves as a program that exposes the functionalities provided by the pdfwizard scripts for editing PDF files.
 It demonstrates how to utilize these functionalities effectively.
-   - **config:** Directory containing configuration files.
-      - **sizes.json:** JSON file containing page sizes.

 ## Installation